Congress seals agreement on $900 billion COVID relief bill | Federal News Network

 House leaders informed lawmakers that they would vote on the legislation on Monday, and the Senate was likely to vote on Monday, too.
 Lawmakers were eager to leave Washington and close out a tumultuous year.

-“There will be another major rescue package for the American people,” Senate Majority Leader Mitch McConnell, R-Ky., said in announcing the agreement for the relief bill.
+“There will be another major rescue package for the American people,” Senate Majority Leader Mitch McConnell, R-Ky., said in announcing the agreement for a relief bill that would total almost $900 billion.
 “It is packed with targeted policies to help struggling Americans who have already waited too long.”

 Democrats acknowledged it wasn’t as robust a relief package as they initially sought — or, they say, the country needs.
 House Speaker Nancy Pelosi vowed more to come once President-elect Joe Biden takes office.